Athou/GeekBot/README.md

 GeekBot is an IRC Bot and a framework built around the excellent PircBot Java IRC Bot library.

-The bot is bundled with plenty of commands already, and allows you to create new bot commands easily with annotations.
+The bot is bundled with plenty of commands already, and allows you to create new commands easily with annotations.

+One of the features of the bot is to store sentences said on the channel and give those back at some point in the future randomly in a conversation or when directly addressed.

+There are also basic commands like Google Web and Images search, Wikipedia search, Youtube title fetching when linking a video, Horoscope, RSS Fetching, IMGUR images mirroring, and much more.

+All commands are available in the be.hehehe.geekbot.commands and you can add your own.

 Installation